|Home | Committees | Scholarships | Board of Directors | Contact Us|

 Prior to her current position she was the Director of Government Sales at the same company.
 AEG Group Inc. is a Small Disadvantaged Women Owned Business based in Grayslake IL providing comprehensive turnkey solutions and professional services for the design, integration and deployment of wireless military systems.
 Mrs. Veres was instrumental in developing a new corporate strategy focused on military platforms and also in increasing the company's involvement in the federal government arena.
 Under her direction, the government division developed long term contracts and very strong relationships with customers like: Defense Logistics Agency, US Air Force, US Army, NAWCAD, Northrop Grumman, URS, SAIC, General Dynamics (GDC4S), DynCorp International, BAE Systems and DRS C3&A, Land Systems.
 Mrs. Veres is a member of AFCEA, AUSA, WID and NCMA.
 She also holds a Master in Business Administration with a Major in Operations and Finance from Loyola University Chicago.

-Aina Vilumsons, Executive Director, Wisconsin Procurement nstitute (WPI)
+Aina Vilumsons, Executive Director / CEO, Wisconsin Procurement Institute (WPI)

 Aina Vilumsons has worked with the Wisconsin Procurement Institute (WPI) since 1997 and has served as Executive Director since 2000.
-The Wisconsin Procurement Institute (WPI), a non-profit organization established in 1987, is an outgrowth of then Congressman Les Aspin’s efforts to help Wisconsin businesses win federal contracts, especially defense contracts.
-She is currently serves on the Executive Board of WPI, as President of the Wisconsin Chapter of the National Contract Management Association, as Secretary for the Great Lakes Chapter of the Society of American Military Engineers, and as a Board Member of the Wisconsin Employer Support of the Guard and Reserve.
-She is the co-chair of the 2014 National Small Business Conference.
-Prior to coming to WPI, Ms. Vilumsons she was the General Manager of a Department of Defense contractor, Business Analyst for a large Milwaukee based manufacturer and Trust /Investment Analyst.
+The Wisconsin Procurement Institute (WPI), a non-profit organization established in 1987, is an outgrowth of then Congressman Les Aspin's efforts to help Wisconsin businesses win federal contracts, especially defense contracts.
+She currently serves on the Executive Board of WPI, as Treasurer of the Wisconsin Chapter of the National Contract Management Association, as Secretary for the Great Lakes Chapter of the Society of American Military Engineers, and as a Board Member of the Wisconsin Employer Support of the Guard and Reserve.
 Ms. Vilumsons received her BS degree from the University of Minnesota and her MBA from Marquette University.

 |Copyright © 2011 National Defense Industrial Association, Great Lakes Chapter